Contemporary Southeast Asia

 Submissions

 The Editors invite submission of manuscripts in the politics, security, political economy and international relations of Southeast Asia (defined as the 10 ASEAN member states and Timor-Leste).
-Manuscripts should be double-spaced and between 6,000 and 8,000 words, including endnotes and an abstract of approximately 150–200 words.
+Manuscripts should be double-spaced and between 6,000–8,000 words, exclusive of endnotes.
 Manuscripts should be in Word-format and should be sent electronically to the e-mail address below.
-CSEA uses endnotes and follows the rules set out in the Chicago Manual of Style.
+CSEA uses endnotes and follows the rules set out in Chapter 15 of the Chicago Manual Style, 12th edition.
 Authors should use British English.
 CSEA does not accept manuscripts that have already been published or are simultaneously being considered for publication elsewhere.
 Manuscripts accepted for consideration will be refereed by external readers.

 The Editor